Jonas Kaufmann: Career

 In 2021, Kaufmann gave recitals in Madrid and Vienna; sung in new productions of Aida in Paris and Parsifal in Vienna; and had his full role debut as Tristan at the Bayerische Staatsoper.
 Kaufmann also embarked on a tour of North America, accompanied by pianist Helmut Deutsch.

 Kaufmann commenced the year 2022 with a role debut as the titular role in Britten's Peter Grimes at the Wiener Staatsoper.

 In March 2022, a studio recording of Turandot was organized by Antonio Pappano at the Santa Cecilia auditorium.
 Jonas Kaufmann sang the role of Calaf for the first time there alongside Sondra Radvanovsky in the title role.
 A public concert was performed on 12 March 2022 in Rome.

 After Turandot Kaufmann undertakes a tour of eleven concerts of Lieder by Brahms and Schumann with Diana Damrau and her usual pianist Helmut Deutsch, in various European cities, including Berlin, Munich, Paris, London.
-He made his role debut as Calaf (Turandot) in Rome with the Accademia Nazionale di Santa Cecilia orchestra, conducted by Pappano, performed Mario Cavaradossi (Tosca) at Teatro San Carlo in Naples, the title role in Lohengrin at Melbourne Opera, and made his operatic debut at the Arena di Verona, performing Radames in Aïda.
+He made his role debut as Calaf (Turandot) in Rome with the Accademia Nazionale di Santa Cecilia orchestra, conducted by Pappano, performed Mario Cavaradossi (Tosca) at Teatro San Carlo in Naples, the title role in Lohengrin at Melbourne Opera, and made his operatic debut at the Arena di Verona, performing Radames in Aida.

-To begin the 2022/23 season, Kaufmann returns to the Bayerische Staatsoper to perform the title role in Britten's Peter Grimes.
-To commence the New Year, he performs the role of Radames in Verdi's Aida at the Wiener Staatsoper alongside Anna Netrebko and Elīna Garanča.
+To begin the 2022/23 season, Kaufmann returned to the Bayerische Staatsoper to perform the title role in Britten's Peter Grimes.
+To commence the New Year, he performed the role of Radames in Verdi's Aida at the Wiener Staatsoper alongside Anna Netrebko and Elīna Garanča.
+At the Wiener Staatsoper he also performed the title role in Andrea Chenier, which he later performed at La Scala.
+He made his role debut as the title-role in Tannhäuser at the Salzburger Osterfestspiele, and also performed the title role in Werther at the Royal Opera House.
+On the concert stage, he performed several recitals in Europe and in South America.

+Highlights of Kaufmann's 2023/24 season include the world premiere of Doppelgänger in New York's Park Avenue Armory with Helmut Deutsch, directed by Claus Guth, and Calaf in Puccini's Turandot alongside Asmik Grigorian in the title role at the Wiener Staatsoper.